SAP-samples/teched2023-XP160/exercises/exercise1/README.md

 ## Exercise 1.0: Adapt file `variables.tf`

-Switch to the tab with your GitHub codespace and enter the following commands into the terminal:
+Switch to the tab with your GitHub Codespace and enter the following commands into the terminal:

 ```bash
 clear